awsdocs/aws-cloud9-user-guide/doc_source/sample-python.rst

 .. note:: The preceding code doesn't rely on any custom Python modules or packages.
-However, if you ever import custom Python modules or packages, and you want |AC9| to use those modules or pacakges to do code completion as you type, turn on the :guilabel:`Project, Python Support, Enable Python code completion` setting in :guilabel:`Preferences`, and then add the paths to those modules or packages to the :guilabel:`Project, Python Support, PYTHONPATH` setting.
+However, if you ever import custom Python modules or packages, and you want |AC9| to use those modules or packages to do code completion as you type, turn on the :guilabel:`Project, Python Support, Enable Python code completion` setting in :guilabel:`Preferences`, and then add the paths to those modules or packages to the :guilabel:`Project, Python Support, PYTHONPATH` setting.
    (To view and change your preferences, choose :guilabel:`AWS Cloud9, Preferences` on the menu bar.)